The current ice age

 leads to runaway cooling.

-Currently we have the continent of Antarctica siting on top of one pole, and
+Currently we have the continent of Antarctica sitting on top of one pole, and

 the the Arctic Ocean is almost land-locked - so circulation around both poles